liamyancy/Yancy_L_PythonHomework/README.md

 Prerequisites: All you need is [Python3](https://www.python.org/download/releases/3.0/) to play.

+**Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!**

 Clone the project, navigate to the correct directory, - cd directory name - and run the game.py file in a Python 3 Terminal window for macOS / Linux.

 The rules are the same as the classic game: